The Quilotoa Loop

 The Quilotoa loop is a circular road going around the famous Laguna Quilotoa.
 It's a popular itinerary with hikers since the roads and trails cross picturesque indigenous villages with nice markets, some spectacular mountain scenery, and the Laguna Quilotoa with its intense blue/green colour.

 In 2005, when I visited the country, I did hike the loop.
 However, this time, I stayed 5 days in the small village of Isinliví at a campsite.
 Every day, I took the motorbike for a drive on small mountain roads toward nice villages where the people speak Kichwa.
-I even drove up to the Quilotoa Crater with the motorbike... the laguna will be the topic of my next blog.
+I even drove up to the Quilotoa Crater with the motorbike... the laguna will be the topic of my next post.

 It was a very enjoyable week, and obviously I took lots of pictures.
 Here are some of the best ones, but keep in mind that a few images don't do justice to the scenery as you experience it with your own eyes.